On Warm Natural Inflation and Planck 2018 constraints: Summary and Conclusion

 In the weak limit, the allowed parameter space for ($n_s, r$) is far narrower than in the strong limit, but the corresponding $N_e$ is too small ($N_e \leq 1$) to be remedied even at the price of pushing ($n_s, r$) considerably out of range.

+We, second, treated briefly the case of the damping constant being proportional to the temperature raised to the power three.
+We, upon scanning the free parameters, found some benchmark points, in the limit of strong $Q$, satisfying the four constraints on ($n_s, r, A_s$ and $N_e$).

-We conclude that the `warm' ingredient is not enough to solve the problems of NI.
-A possible combination of `warm' paradigm plus other mechanisms may be necessary if one wants to make a warm NI with NMC viable.
+We conclude that the `warm' ingredient may be enough to solve the problems of NI, provided one explores different forms of $\Gamma$-dependence on $T$.
+Alternatively, a possible combination of `warm' paradigm plus other mechanism, such as assuming Palatini formalism rather than the metric one, may be fruitful if one wants to make a warm NI with NMC viable.

-N. Chamoun acknowledges support from ICTP-Associate program, from the Alexander von Humboldt Foundation, and from the PIFI program at the Chinese Academy of Sciences.
+N. Chamoun acknowledges support from ICTP-Associate program (Italy), from the Alexander von Humboldt Foundation (Germany), and from the PIFI program at the Chinese Academy of Sciences.
+M. A., N.C. and M.S.E.-D. thank the President of Damascus University, Prof. Muhammad Osama AlJabban, for his help and support.